Satish-POC/CityStore/README.md

  ### This project is built with few assumptions.
   * Future user stories would be about writing the product or oder objects back to the server.
   * Placing an order might be very different kind of interaction  e.g. writing to a differeent database.
   * This whole architecture is an overkill for the use case.
-However the purspose is to piggybacking this project to ride some of the overwhelming design concepts.
+However the purspose is this project as piggyback to ride some of the overwhelming design concepts.
 Though It will reduce the readability for such a small usecase.

 ### Desgin consideration